mAdrls/PRODIGY_WD_04/README.md

 - Responsive design.
 - Clean and modern UI.
-- Built using Next.js and Tailwind CSS
+- Built using Next.js and Tailwind CSS.
 - Easy navigation through all sections
 - Optimized for performance